Egregore: In the work of René Guénon

-While Guénon notes that he had "never used the word 'egregore' to designate" what he preferred to call a "collective entity", he notes that he had described these same entities in his Perspectives on Initiation (1946), in the following passage:Each collectivity can thus be regarded as possessing a subtle force made up in a way of the contributions of all its members past and present, and which is consequently all the more considerable and able to produce greater effects as the collectivity is older and is composed of a greater number of members.
-It is evident, moreover, that this 'quantitative' consideration essentially indicates that it is a question of the individual domain, beyond which this force could not in any way intervene.Guénon believed that prayer is not directly addressed to spiritual entities (such as gods or angels), but rather it, "consciously or not, addresses itself most immediately to the collective entity, and it is only by the intermediary of this latter that it also addresses the spiritual influence that works through it".
-Olavo de Carvalho believed that, according to Guénon's view, the prayers of people who are not members of a community are ineffectual.
+While Guénon notes that he had "never used the word 'egregore' to designate" what he preferred instead to call a "collective entity", he notes that he had described these same entities in his Perspectives on Initiation, in the following passage:Each collectivity can thus be regarded as possessing a subtle force made up in a way of the contributions of all its members past and present, and which is consequently all the more considerable and able to produce greater effects as the collectivity is older and is composed of a greater number of members.
+It is evident, moreover, that this 'quantitative' consideration essentially indicates that it is a question of the individual domain, beyond which this force could not in any way intervene.

+Guénon believed that prayer is not directly addressed to spiritual entities such as gods or angels, but rather, "consciously or not, addresses itself most immediately to the collective entity, and it is only by the intermediary of this latter that it also addresses the spiritual influence that works through it".
+Olavo de Carvalho believed that, according to Guénon's view, the prayers of persons who are not members of a community are ineffectual.

 Origin and development of the concept in esotericism

 According to Guénon, the term was first used to designate these collective entities by Éliphas Lévi, "who, to justify this meaning, gave it an improbable Latin etymology, deriving it from grex, 'flock,' whereas the word is purely Greek and has never signified anything but 'watcher.
-But according to Mark Stavish's 2018 book Egregores, Lévi's Le Grand Arcane ("The Great Secret", 1868) "clearly identifies the word egregore with the Kabbalistic lore of those beings who were said to be the fathers of the Nephilim", i.e., the Watchers.
+According to Mark Stavish's description in his 2018 book Egregores, however, Lévi's Le Grand Arcane ("The Great Secret", 1868) "clearly identifies the word egregore with the Kabbalistic lore of those beings who were said to be the fathers of the Nephilim", i.e., the Watchers.
 Lévi described them as "terrible beings" that "crush us without pity because they are unaware of our existence."

 Following the usage of "egregore" as a "collective entity", a 1987 article by Gaetan Delaforge in Gnosis magazine defines an egregore as "a kind of group mind which is created when people consciously come together for a common purpose".

-Olavo de Carvalho's 2017 course on esotericism presents a division among types of rites: there are magic rites and religious rites, and religious rites are further divided into propitiatory, sacrificial, aggregation, and initiation rites.
-Aggregation rites are rites directed to the egregore of a community, and make someone a member of it.
-Olavo cites Guénon's view that prayer is directed primarily to the egregore, without noting that Guénon did not use the term.
+Olavo de Carvalho's 2017 course on esotericism presented a division of types of rites: rites are divided into magic rites and religious rites, and religious rites are further divided into propitiatory, sacrificial, aggregation, and initiation rites.
+Aggregation rites are rites which are directed to the egregore of a community, and make someone a member of it.
+Olavo cited René Guénon's view that prayer is directed primarily to the egregore, without noting that Guénon himself did not use the term.